Keiwen/vue-roller-picker/README.md

 - define `rollAnimationOnUpdate` property > 0
 - set value (a random one among given options)

+Beware that in this case, if new value = old value, no change is detected and therefore no animation is triggered

 Option 2:
 - manually start rolling (rolling property to true)
 - set value (a random one among given options)